Upcoming Programming

-Ensemble member Leah Sanginiti is directing When They Ask If We Were Real, a community-led performance project that amplifies cross-cultural inquiry and affirms humanity’s value as A.I. automates more and more artistic processes.
-Development workshops are being held in partnership with Berkeley Public Library, Dominican University, and local communities across the Bay Area.
+Ensemble member Leah Sanginiti is directing When They Ask If We Were Real, a community-led performance project that amplifies transnational inquiry and affirms intergenerational wisdom as A.I. rapidly automates linguistic and artistic processes.
+Development workshops have been conducted through partnerships across three continents, including local organizations Berkeley Public Library, Dominican University of California, East Oakland Youth Development Center, and State of Play.

 This project is made possible thanks to generous funding from the Kenneth Rainin Foundation.